Salmon Salad

 Add all the fresh green herbs and veggies too:

-- In a wrap for lunch.
-Spoon it into a wrap tortilla and add tomato, lettuce, onion, and whatever you’d like
+- In a wrap for an easy lunch.
+Spoon it into a wrap tortilla and add tomato, romaine lettuce, onion, sliced red bell peppers, avocado slices, or whatever else you’d like.
+When I add bell peppers, I also like to add crumbled feta cheese and kalamata olives.

-- Put a big scoop of salmon salad on cooked quinoa for a healthy grain bowl
+- Get some shallow bowls, and put a big scoop of salmon salad on cooked quinoa for a healthy grain bowl.

 Here’s a video I made for the recipe.
 Enjoy!